vext01/theunixzoo-www/src/undergrad-projects-2013.md

  * Evaluate the performance of such compositions.
  * Further evaluate RPython as a meta-tracing platform.

-## SQLite Syntax Integration Python via Language Boxes
+## SQLite Syntax Integration for Python via Language Boxes

 Recently, members of the Software Development Team at King's College London published work on Language boxes; a new way to compose